-Carra is a pioneering platform developed by consumer tech expert and Women in Innovation award holder Winnie Awa.
+Carra is a pioneering platform developed by consumer tech expert and Women in Innovation grant holder Winnie Awa.

 Carra offers expert advice, tailored hair care routines and unbiased product recommendations to match individual hair textures, meeting the needs of the UK’s fast growing multicultural population.

 These are just some examples of our diverse portfolio.
 The Inclusive Innovation Awards aim to widen our reach in this area and celebrate those businesses at the forefront of inclusive innovation.

 Does your company have an existing inclusive innovation that has achieved demonstrable impact?
 Are you looking to extend your work supporting equality, diversity and inclusion within innovations?
 If you answered yes to both of those questions, then your business could be a future role model with our Inclusive Innovation award.